andreif2018/todo-app/README.md

 ##  [Demo site](https://andreif2018.github.io/todo-app/)

 ## Available features
-  - Add ToDo item
+  - Add ToDo
-  - Complete ToDo item
+  - Complete ToDo
-  - Set priority for ToDo item
+  - Set priority for ToDo
-  - Update ToDo item
+  - Update ToDo
-  - View ToDo item details
+  - View ToDo details
-  - Delete ToDo item
+  - Delete ToDo
-  - Delete All ToDo items in list
+  - Delete All ToDo's
-  - Filtering items in list
+  - Filtering list
-  - Change order of ToDo item by Drag and Drop feature
+  - Change order by `Drag and Drop`

-Note: Adding ToDo is available by `+` button click or by `ENTER` key pressing
+Note: `Adding` is available by `+` button click or by `ENTER` key pressing

 ## Template below should help get you started developing with Vue 3 in Vite.